How Gamification Can Foster a Culture of Wellbeing at Work

 Not only is this the case, but you’re also paying for something that inherently saves your business money.
 Healthier employees are also happier and more productive, which means your business will be saving on sickness absence costs as well.

 The ROI is even better if you purchase a benefits package that does multiple things.
-With yulife, you’re getting group life insurance for your team, and also our app that's included in the price - so by paying as much as you are for your current policy, your team will be getting so much more.
+With YuLife, you’re getting life insurance for your employees, and also our app that's included in the price - so by paying as much as you are for your current policy, your team will be getting so much more.